EKG or Cardiographic Technician

 A phlebotomist is a healthcare professional who specializes in drawing blood from patients.
 This process, called venipuncture, requires training and experience.
 Before collecting a sample, a phlebotomist will discuss the procedure with the patient and answer any questions.
 Once all necessary preparations have been completed, the correct supplies are assembled, and the appropriate technique for obtaining blood is cautiously executed for sampling.

-Phlebotomists also work closely with medical laboratory technicians and hospital staff to provide vital information about patients that help guide physicians in determining diagnoses and treatments.
+Phlebotomists also work closely with medical laboratory technicians and hospital staff to provide vital patient information that helps guide physicians in determining diagnoses and treatments.

 • Typical Education: Certificate